 In summary, the Wilson Zero is ideal for people who are gradually getting used to the game.

 The enlarged head means that the sweet spot is easily hit on every swing.
-Although it may not be the strongest that money can buy, it is extremely easy to swing and use, which makes it a viable option for doubles matches or for advanced players.
+Although it may not be the strongest that money can buy, it is extremely easy to swing and use, which makes it one of the ideal for doubles matches or for advanced players.

 This provides an enhanced sweet spot area as well as a larger head size for more accurate shots.